Skip to content

 Status: COMPLETE.
 Implemented as FieldWriteGuard (src/permissions/guards/field-write.guard.ts).

-The problem FieldWriteGuard solves: without write validation, a user with anagraphic.write but NOT sensitive.write could submit a PATCH with { firstName: "Mario", disabilityInfo: "ADHD" }.
+The problem FieldWriteGuard solves: without write validation, a user with identity.write but NOT health.write could submit a PATCH with { firstName: "Mario", disabilityInfo: "ADHD" }.
 ScopeGuard passes (user has ANY write scope), the DTO validates the shape, and the service updates ALL submitted fields — including disabilityInfo, a scope the user cannot write.

 How it works: The guard runs after ScopeGuard and ActionGuard, before the controller handler: